hyperledger/fabric/docs/source/network/network.md

 ## Adding an organization to an existing channel

 As channels mature, it is natural that its configuration will also mature, reflecting changes in the world that must be reflected in the channel.
 One of the more common ways a channel will be modified is to add new organizations to it.
-While it also possible to add more orderer organizations (who may or may not contribute their own nodes), in this example we'll describe the process of how a peer organization, R3, is added to the channel configuration CC1 of channel C1.
+While it is also possible to add more orderer organizations (who may or may not contribute their own nodes), in this example we'll describe the process of how a peer organization, R3, is added to the channel configuration CC1 of channel C1.

 **Note that rights and permissions are defined at a channel level.
 Just because an organization is an administrator of one channel does not mean it will be an administrator of a different channel.
 Each channel is a distinct administrative zone and fully customizable to the use case it's serving.**